Capitol Studios: 5515 Melrose Avenue, Hollywood

 Prior to establishing its own West Coast recording studio in 1948, Capitol Records booked recording sessions for their artists at Radio Recorders or C.P.
 MacGregor Studios.
 In Fall 1948, Capitol purchased the former home of radio station KHJ at 5515 Melrose Avenue to establish Capitol Studios.
 Capitol Studios operated in the Melrose Avenue location from 1948 until 1956, and was one of the first recording studios to offer multitrack recording to tape via Ampex Model 200 tape decks.
 Notable Capitol Records classics, including Nat King Cole's "Mona Lisa" and "Unforgettable," Frank Sinatra's "I've Got the World on a String" and "I've Got You Under My Skin" were recorded at Capitol Studios on Melrose Avenue.

 151 West 46th Street, New York

-From 1949-1961, Capitol owned and operated studios in New York City.
-These studios were located on the first floor of the Eaves Building at 151 West 46th Street (above the Eaves Costume Company).
-Some famous artists that recorded there include Nat King Cole, Duke Ellington, and Ray Charles.